nicholasthorn/LearnRussian/README.md

 * Some way of automatically extending the available dictionary.
 Google Translate API is paywalled though. :'(

+* Show the gender of words in the Reference dictionary.
+This information already exists in dictionary.txt.

 * Hover to see translation, for quicker help than checking the dictionary.

 * Very easily altered to support other languages - simply edit dictionary.js.